-After you file your Chapter 13 case, you must begin making monthly plan payments to your bankruptcy trustee.
-If you fail to make timely plan payments, then your case will likely get dismissed by the court.
+After you file your Chapter 13 case, you must begin making monthly plan payments to your bankruptcy trustee—even before confirmation (approval) of the plan.
+If you fail to make timely plan payments at any point, then your matter will likely get dismissed by the court.

-Since a Chapter 13 bankruptcy lasts three to five years, it is only natural that your life will not remain constant during that time.
-Events such as job loss, illness, or an unexpected emergency can affect your ability to afford your bankruptcy plan payments.
-If this happens to you, then you may be able to ask the court to modify your Chapter 13 plan payments to an amount you can afford.
+Since a Chapter 13 bankruptcy lasts three to five years, it's only natural that your life won't remain constant during that time.
+Events such as job loss, illness, or an emergency can affect your ability to afford your bankruptcy plan payments.
+If this happens to you, then you might be able to ask the court to modify your Chapter 13 plan payments to an amount you can afford.

-Certain debts must be paid in your Chapter 13 plan.
-These include certain taxes and domestic support obligations (these are priority debts) as well as any mortgage arrears on properties you wish to keep.
-So if your plan payment amount was only large enough to pay off required debts then you may not be able to reduce your plan payment unless you give up a property you were paying arrears towards.
+If your plan payment amount was sufficient to pay off required debts, then you probably won't be able to reduce your plan payment unless you give up a property on which you were paying arrears.
 However, if your previous plan paid a percentage to your nonpriority unsecured creditors (such as credit cards), then you can reduce your plan payment by reducing or eliminating the portion going to these creditors.
 (To learn more, see Debts That Must Be Paid in a Chapter 13 Bankruptcy.)